i-Taozi/TRAVIS_FAST_FINISH_Trigger/README.md

 The following provides more details on the included software that may be subject to export controls on cryptographic software:

-> Apache HttpComponents Core interfaces with the
+> Apache HttpComponents Client interfaces with the
 > Java Secure Socket Extension (JSSE) API to provide
 > - HTTPS support
 >
-> Apache HttpComponents Core does not include any
+> Apache HttpComponents Client does not include any
 > implementation of JSSE.